-ety of implementation-dependent methods, which may indeed involve relaxation methods, but this is a choice of a particular implementation.
+Based on these observations from numerical analysis, one of the design goals in developing Catacomb2 has been to facilitate model development by relaxation, rather than only by shooting.
+It should be stressed that the correspondence to numerical analysis is strictly an analogy.
+Internally models often require the solution to differential equations by a variety of implementation-dependent methods, which may indeed involve relaxation methods, but this is a choice of a particular implementation.
 The intended analogy with relaxation is that it can also guide the way a modeler interacts with a modeling package.
-The modeler's goal is to achieve a plausible computational equivalent to a biological system, and the relaxation approach is to start with an implausible model that at least covers several parts of the problem domain and then gradually refines its internal components.
-Thus, Catacomb2 aims to help build approximate models which show complex behaviors, rather than very biologically-realistic models that only reach simple integrated behaviors.
-It does this by allowing a wide variety of software components in the chain linking biophysics to behavior; some implemented with biologically realistic components, others with algorithmic "black boxes."
-So, for example, besides models of cells, it also has logical components capable of performing tasks such as computing a direction of motion from a current and desired position.
+The modeler's goal is to achieve a plausible computational equivalent to a biological system, and the relaxation approach is to start with an implausible model that at least covers several parts of the problem domain and then gradually refine its internal components.
+Thus, Catacomb2 aims to help build approximate models which show complex behaviors, rather than biologically very realistic models which only reach simple integrated behaviors.
+It does this by allowing a wide variety of software components in the chain linking biophysics to behavior, some implemented with biologically realistic components, others with algorithmic "black boxes".
+So, for example, besides models of cells, it also has logical components capable of performing tasks such as computing a direction of motion from current and desired position.
 A behaving model can contain any mixture of high-level logic with plausible neural circuitry.
 The aim is first to build a system which performs the task in question, then gradually to refine (relax) its implementation to use more realistic components.
-The advantage is that at every stage there is input from both ends-what nature actually uses to achieve particular functional goals, and what algorithms these components may be implementing.
+The advantage is that at every stage there is input from both ends - what nature actually uses to achieve particular functional goals, and what algorithms these components may be implementing.
 Intuitively, this is also the reason why relaxation methods are so successful in numerical analysis: they allow the update step at a particular point to be influenced by information propagating from all the constrained points of the system.

-A correlate to this approach is that there are no pre-defined "correct" structures to use in an intermediate model-any structure that helps the model work is legitimate, and is a potential basis for subsequent refinement by the relaxation process.
-Models can exploit concepts from a variety of domains, including continuous-time and discrete-time processes, as in the growing field of "heterogeneous modeling"(e.g., www.ptolemy.org).
-This eliminates many of the somewhat arbitrary boundaries that sometimes appear in the modeling literature, such as the distinction between channel-based cell models and integrate-and-fire cell models.
+A correlate to this approach is that there are no pre-defined "correct" structures to use in an intermediate model - any structure which helps the model work is legitimate, and is a potential basis for subsequent refinement by the relaxation process.
+Models can exploit concepts from a variety of domains, including continuous-time and discrete-time processes, as in the growing field of "heterogeneous modeling" (e.g., www.ptolemy.org).
+This eliminates many of the somewhat arbitrary boundaries which sometimes appear in the modeling literature, such as the distinction between channelbased cell models and integrate-and-fire cell models.
 In Catacomb2, for example, there is no barrier to constructing a cell model which fires a spike and is reset after reaching a specified threshold, but which also contains membrane ion channels to generate subtle sub-threshold behaviors.
 Indeed, there are many numerical advantages to separating out the spiking behavior as an all-or-none event while working with the channel kinetics at a slower time scale appropriate to other sub-cellular processes.
-Five examples of cell models at different levels of complexity are shown in Figure 1.
+Five examples of cell models at different levels of complexity are shown in figure 1.
 The first behaves as a simple integrator.
 Features are added one by one to create a range of models: any model can be used in a network according to the functional needs in a particular context.
-Further examples of cells designed to play specific roles within a network are presented in "Case Study: Modeling Spatial Navigation."
+Further examples of cells designed to play specific roles within a network are presented in section nine.